ailich/USF_dissertation_template/README.md

 # What is this repository for?

 This repository contains files to render Rmarkdown documents into a PDF that is (hopefully) consistent with the University of South Florida ETD thesis/dissertation formatting guidelines.
+A word document can also be rendered but it will not be ETD compliant and will not contain a title page, list of tables, or list of figures.

 **NOTE: THIS HAS NOT BEEN TESTED YET ON A REAL DISSERTATION.**